Category: Trip-planning

 • Limited range — typically 20–30 miles offshore maximum

-• Weather-dependent — a panga is uncomfortable and potentially unsafe in moderate to heavy seas
+• Weather-dependent — uncomfortable and potentially unsafe in moderate to heavy seas

 • Not appropriate for targeting marlin, large bluefin tuna, or other offshore species requiring extended runs